Flying into a Global Career

 Every study abroad trip, every internship opportunity, every volunteer event, every class is contributing to me not only being a better person, but better in business.
 The world of business today requires us to be globally active.
 I know international business is going to take me far. - Jessica Feoli '21

 During Jessica’s first semester at Widener, her professor encouraged her to attend a Q&A session with Phillies employees.
 This led to Jessica fatefully meeting a director who helped her secure a second-semester, freshman-year internship in the sales/marketing department for the professional baseball team.

 She’s also embraced Widener’s ethos of civic engagement, serving as a Presidential Service Corps Bonner Leader and UPS Student Community Outreach Coordinator.
 Through these programs, she led a Martin Luther King Jr. Day service project in which 2,000 education kits were packaged and delivered by UPS trucks to in-need elementary schools.

 Jessica secured another development internship junior year at Children’s Hospital of Philadelphia.
 The world-renowned hospital gave Jessica a deeper understanding of the intersection between global service and business development.

 Widener has made study abroad affordable for Jessica, helping her reach her goal of traveling to a new country each year.
 She’s visited the Netherlands for a sustainability research trip through Widener’s partnership with Windesheim University, Germany for a two-month summer exchange with University of Greifswald, and Trinidad and Tobago for another sustainability research trip.

 Jessica has never been just a number at Widener.
-She’ll always have a supportive network to give her that extra edge as she goes on to pursue graduate school and a global business career.
+She’ll always have a supportive network to give her that extra edge as she goes on to pursue graduate school in Spain and a global business career.